This article discusses the harmonization of relations between data management and governance.

 Figure 1.
 The universal metamodel of data management

-Data management is a business capability that safeguards company’s data and information resources and optimizes data and information value chains to ensure effective conduction of business.
+Data management is a business capability that safeguards a company’s data and information resources and optimizes data and information value chains to ensure the effective conduction of business.

-Data governance is a sub-capability of data management that focuses on the establishment of the data governance framework and the coordination of activities of other sub-capabilities of data management.
+Data governance is a sub-capability of data management that focuses on establishing the data governance framework and coordinating activities of other sub-capabilities of data management.